Part of Balance Transfer Basics Series

-Transferring a balance is typically straightforward and simple.
-All you’ll need to do is provide basic information about the credit cards you plan to transfer the balances from, including the card numbers and the amounts you’d like to transfer to your new credit card.
+You’ll need to provide basic information about the credit cards you plan to transfer the balances from, including the card numbers and the amounts you’d like to transfer to your new card.
 If you need additional help learning how to transfer a credit card balance, you can review your credit issuer’s online resources or call its customer service line for assistance.

 Keep in mind that balance transfers take time.
 It can take anywhere from a week to a month for your balance to transfer.
 It’s important to keep making payments on your old cards until your balances have been fully moved over to your new 0 percent APR credit card.
 If you don’t, you risk running up new interest charges and fees on your old cards for missed payments.

 The bottom line

-A balance transfer can make it a lot easier to pay down your debt while saving money on interest.
+A balance transfer can make it a lot easier to consolidate and pay down debt while saving money on interest.
 How much debt you have and how high your credit score is can affect whether or not a balance transfer is a good choice for you.
 If your credit score is above 670 and you have less than $10,000 in debt, then a balance transfer may be a great tool to help you pay down debt.